-We have put together some tips to give you an idea of which wearers and situations are an ideal fit for self-tinting lenses:
+We have compiled some tips to give you ideas of spectacle wearers and vision situations which are ideally suited for self-tinting lenses:

-Do you need your glasses all the time?
-Does it bother you always having to carry two pairs of glasses wherever you go so you can see perfectly indoors and protect your eyes against glare and UV rays when it's sunny outdoors?
-Glasses with self-tinting lenses can make your life more comfortable, as you always have the right tint for all light conditions in one pair of glasses.
-PhotoFusion X prescription eyeglass lenses with a high or medium refractive index darken in just 15 to 30 seconds in bright light or sunlight.1 Indoors, they brighten again in as little as 2 minutes1, becoming clear enough to see distinctly in a short time.
-Of course, they also offer full protection against solar UV rays at all tint levels.
+Do you need your spectacles all the time?
+Does it bother you always having to carry two pairs of spectacles at all times so that you can see perfectly indoors and protect your eyes against glare and UV radiation outdoors when it is sunny?
+Spectacles with self-tinting lenses can make your life more comfortable, as you always have the right tint for all light conditions in one set of spectacles.
+PhotoFusion X prescription spectacle lenses with a high or medium refractive index darken in just 15 to 30 seconds in bright light or sunlight.1 Indoors, they brighten again in 5 to 10 minutes*, becoming clear enough to see distinctly in a short time.
+Of course, they also offer 100 per cent protection against solar UV rays at all tint levels.

 Are you particularly sensitive to light?
-Maybe you simply have to reach for your sunglasses faster than others.
+You simply have to reach for your sunglasses faster than others.
 Even though the sun is barely peeping out from behind the clouds, you already find seeing strenuous.
-Self-tinting lenses can be a wonderful vision aid to reduce the discomfort for your eyes, as they adapt to the respective light conditions almost without limit.
-In weak sunlight they darken less, so you can still see well despite the darkening effect.
+Self-tinting lenses can be a wonderful vision aid to reduce the discomfort on your eyes, as they adapt to the respective light conditions almost infinitely.
+In weak sunlight, they darken less, so that you can still see well in spite of the darkening.

-You are used to having two pairs of glasses – one clear lens solution for indoors and another lens solution for the sun outdoors, and you're fed up with changing glasses all the time.
-For you, self-tinting lenses are the right all day solution and not a luxury.
-They can be an important tool when it comes to making your daily life easier and feeling more comfortable.
-Your glasses quickly change from normal ones to sunglasses as soon as you walk from indoors to outdoors – and vice versa.
-You have the right lens solution for every type of light condition, whether you’re spending time indoors or outdoors, on sunny or cloudy days.
+You are used to have two pairs of spectacles - one clear lens solution for indoors and one sunlens for outdoors and you are annoyed changing spectacles all the time.
+For you, self-tinting lenses are the proper all day solution and no luxury, they can be an important tool to make you daily life easier and feeling more comfortable.
+Your spectacles quickly change from normal spectacles to sunglasses as soon as you walk from indoors to outdoors - and vice versa.
+You have the right lens solution for every light conditions no matter spending time indoors or outdoors, on sunny or cloudy days.

-One pair of glasses for every situation: just as progressive lenses can save you the trouble of constantly having to switch your reading glasses for your regular glasses, self-tinting lenses can save you from constantly having to switch between sunglasses and normal glasses.
-Losing, forgetting or not knowing where to put your second pair of glasses – they’re a thing of the past now.
-Enjoy each moment – thanks to optimal vision in all light conditions.
+One set of spectacles for all situations: Just as progressive spectacles can save you the trouble of constantly having to switch your reading glasses for your spectacles, so can self-tinting lenses save you constant switching between sunglasses and normal spectacles.
+Losing, forgetting or not knowing where to put your second pair of spectacles are now a thing of the past.
+Concentrate on the moment, and enjoy it – thanks to optimal vision in all light conditions.

-The days when self-tinting lenses looked old-fashioned and frumpy are long gone.
-Modern self-tinting lenses, like ZEISS PhotoFusion X, are available in natural, modern colors – just like normal sunglass lenses.
-Self-tinting lenses can also be ground to fit any modern frames, like frameless glasses or glasses with curved lenses, so you can fully express your fashion sense.
+The times when self-tinting lenses looked old-fashioned and frumpy are long gone.
+Modern self-tinting lenses, like ZEISS PhotoFusion X, are available in natural, modern colours - just like normal sun lenses.
+Self-tinting lenses can also be ground to fit any modern frame, like frameless spectacles or spectacles with curved lenses, so that you can live out your fashion taste fully.

-We want more flexibility and relaxation especially when we're travelling.
-Which means self-tinting lenses can be a great travelling companion.
+Especially when travelling, we want more flexibility and relaxation.
+Accordingly, self-tinting lenses can be a great travelling companion.

-However, you should bear in mind that a huge amount of UV rays are absorbed by a car's windshield, which has an effect on the lens performance.
-Fortunately, the PhotoFusion X lenses retain more of their self-tinting performance in the car than previous generations.
-Sunglasses are still recommended for longer trips.
+However, you should bear in mind that a huge amount of UV radiation is absorbed by the windshild which has an effect on the lens performance.
+Fortunatley, the PhotoFusion X Lenses retain more of their self-tinting performance in the car than previous generations.
+For long trips, sunglasses are still recommended.

-Photochromic prescription lenses also react to temperature differences, so self-tinting lenses darken less in bright sunlight when outdoor temperatures are high.
-As a result, we recommend carrying sunglasses in warmer areas.
+Photochromic prescription spectacle lenses also react to temperature differences.
+That means that self-tinting lenses darken less in bright sunlight when outdoor temperatures are high.
+As a result, we recommend carrying sunglasses in southern countries in particular.